 Our favorite workouts are the ones that make us feel confident, powerful, strong, and good in our bodies.
 Megaformer workouts do just that.
 Wang says they really connect you to your body.
 “You'll feel more aligned in your body, and have way more core strength and body awareness and control,” she says.

 Megaformer vs. Traditional Pilates

 Wang notes that while both Megaformer and traditional Pilates reformer workouts have similarities, such as building core strength, toning the body, and improving the mind-body connection, they also have several differences.
 “The first difference is in the equipment itself.
 The Megaformer is a modified reformer created by Lagree.
 Not only does it have additional springs, an extra platform, and more weight to pull (and other modifications like cutouts), it's ‘blueprint’ looks very different from a traditional reformer using Joseph Pilates's original design,” explains Wang.

-It might seem surprising that the Megaformer method, with its much slower movements, would get your heart rate elevated more than lighter, faster movements.
+It might seem surprising that the Megaformer method, with its much slower movements, might get your heart rate elevated more than lighter, faster movements.
 But, unlike traditional Pilates reformer workouts, which have plenty of rest after each exercise, Megaformer workouts have you push from move to move without rest.
-This keeps your heart pounding the whole time, making for a high-intensity workout.
+This is meant to keep your heart pounding the whole time, making for a high-intensity workout.

 The Best Items for Megaformer Workouts